Pentagon Considers Canceling Program That Recruits Immigrant Soldiers

 The memo also suggests devising a "public affairs strategy" before canceling enlistment contracts.

-Stock, the founder of the program, said the proposal outlined in the memo could be a violation of the U.S. Constitution's equal protection clause.
+Stock, the founder of the program, said the proposal outlined in the memo could be a violation of the U.S. Constitution's Equal Protection Clause.

 "They're subjecting this whole entire group of people to this extreme vetting, and it's not based on any individual suspicion of any of these people.
 They've passed all kinds of security checks already.
 That in itself is unconstitutional," she said.